A conditional version of the second fundamental theorem of asset pricing in discrete time: The conditional no-arbitrage interval

-The next Proposition shows that, for every claim $H$, the non-linear expectation $\bar{\cE}(H) = \esssup \{ \bE_\bQ[H \mid \cF_t] : \bQ \in \cM_e \}$ can be computed by considering a subset of $\cM_e$ only: one can restrict to the set of martingale measure $\cM^H_e(\bP)$ under which $H$ is integrable.
-In particular, for every claim $H$, the non-linear expectation $\bar{\cE}(H)$ agrees with the upper bound of the no-arbitrage interval $\pi_t^{\text{sup}}(H)$.
-This links the superhedging-duality Proposition \ref{prop_superhedging_claims} with the pricing in financial markets.
+In this section we show that for every claim $H$, the nonlinear expectation can be computed by considering a subset of $\cM_e$ only: one can restrict to the set of martingale measures $\cM^H_e$ under which $H$ is integrable.
+In particular, for every claim $H$, the nonlinear expectation $\bar{\cE}(H)$ agrees with the upper bound of the no-arbitrage interval $\pi_t^{\text{sup}}(H)$.
+This links the superhedging duality Proposition \ref{prop_superhedging_claims} with the pricing in financial markets.
+We start with two auxiliary results, before stating the mentioned result in Proposition \ref{prop_price_boundaries} below.